ttencate/jfxr/README.md

 ### Can I use these sounds commercially?

 Yes!
 Any sound you create with jfxr is entirely yours, and you are free to use it in any way you like, including commercial projects.
-If your project is commercially successful, I would really appreciate a donation (see below).

 ### Is attribution required?

 Attribution is not required, but I would really appreciate if you could link back to jfxr in some way.
 I would also be delighted if you send me a link to your creation!

-### Can I send you money?

-Thanks for asking!
-If you want to express your appreciation for this project, you can send donations via the in-app donation button or [this PayPal link](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ttencate%40gmail%2ecom&lc=US&item_name=jfxr&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted).

 ### How does it compare to sfxr/bfxr?